Foot & Ankle Tendonitis - Causes, Symptoms & Treatments

 Poor Posture or Body Mechanics

-Bad posture can often lead to foot and ankle problems as it causes you to place stress on different parts of the feet, causing irregular circulation.
+Poor posture or gait misalignment can often lead to foot and ankle problems, as it causes you to place stress on different parts of the feet, causing irregular circulation.
 As a result, there is poor blood flow, eventually leading to swelling of the ankles.

 Pain